akirathelinuxguy/rustfetch/README.md

 ## License

-This project is licensed under the MIT License idk why it just seems better.
+This project is licensed under the GPLv2 License idk why it just seems better.
 See `LICENSE` for details.

 ---